Donor Health FAQs

 To be accepted as an egg donor your BMI should be between 19 and 35.
 Your BMI (Body Mass Index) is calculated using your height and weight to make sure you are within the range to become an egg donor.

-If you want to find out if you are eligible for egg donation, our application form includes a handy BMI calculator if you want to
+If you want to find out if you are eligible for egg donation, our application form includes a handy BMI calculator.

 Can I still donate my eggs if I smoke?